 Although interest rates are low at the moment, think about the access you want to your money.
 Usually, the more restrictive the account is, the more you could earn in interest.

-All investments give you the potential to earn more than a savings account, but they also put your money at risk.
+All investments give you the potential to grow your money faster than a savings account, but they also put your cash at risk.

 Here are some of your options and where to find more information:

-Share dealing: You buy and sell shares in listed companies.
+You can use a share dealing platform to buy and sell shares in listed companies.

 You could get help from a financial adviser to help you build a collection of investments in one portfolio.
 These collective investments come in several types: